draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 ## Development workflow

-1. Create a feature branch from the active development branch.
+1. Create a feature branch from the active development branch `dev`.
 2. Install SPECIMEN in editable mode with the dependencies needed for the workflow you are changing.
 3. Make a focused change to one workflow, configuration area, documentation area, or external-tool interface at a time.
 4. Update or add configuration examples for any new option.
 5. Run the smallest relevant checks while developing, then validate at least one complete affected pipeline run before opening a pull request.
-6. Update documentation, example notebooks, and diagrams when behavior visible to users changes.
+6. Update documentation, example notebooks, and diagrams when behaviour visible to users changes.
-7. Open a pull request with clear validation notes and any known limitations.
+7. Open a pull request targeting the `dev` branch with clear validation notes and any known limitations.

 Avoid changing defaults or configuration keys without a compatibility plan.
 Existing workflows and example configurations should continue to run unless the pull request explicitly documents a breaking change.